downot/Hitomi_Downloader/README_EN.md

 - `-o`, `--output`: Set the storage path for downloaded files.
 - `-p`, `--proxy`: Set proxy address (e.g., `http://127.0.0.1:10809`).

+### Chrome Extension

+I just set up this neat Chrome extension called hitomi-copy-ext.
+It’s super simple—you just enable developer mode in Chrome, drag the folder into chrome://extensions/, and you're good to go.
+It lets you copy IDs with a single click so you can paste them right into the python script (python hitomiv2.py -d).
+It has saved me so much time already!

 ## Notes